 - New online contacts made

-- Reconnecting with current contacts locally? globally?
+- Reconnecting with current contacts locally or globally

-Applied your quarterly designated brand building strategies to:
+Have you applied your quarterly designated brand building strategies to:

 - Better leverage your top skills, strengths and brand attributes?

-- Increase your visibility on and offline (what's google saying about you now)?
+- Increase your visibility on and offline (what's Google saying about you now)?

 - Build your thought leadership on and offline?